clearpathrobotics/video_recorder/README.md

 To start recording a video, use the `start_recording` action, optionally providing a filename for the resulting .avi file and a recording duration.

-If the `filename` parameter is empty, the default format of `YYYYMMDDhhmmss.avi` will be used.
+If the `filename` parameter is empty, the default format of `YYYY-MM-DD_hh-mm-ss.avi` will be used.
 If the `filename` parameter is not empty, the `.avi` file extension should be included.
 At present no other video encoding formats are supported.